 “We are interested in looking at the point in tumor progression where cancer cells begin to metastasize.
 There is a concept called cell state plasticity, which is basically a term for a cell losing enough of its regulation.
 If the cell’s plasticity has increased, you have a cell that will more easily overcome selective pressures.
 This is very difficult to study.
 We wanted to visualize cells, monitor their different behaviors and morphologies to determine the of fluctuation between these characteristics.
 With HoloMonitor M4 we could study how individual cells behaved and we could perform time lapse studies.
 HoloMonitor allow us to conduct these experiments investigating cell state kinetics; it allows us to monitor plasticity with single cell resolution.”

-“We used HoloMonitor M4 digital holographic cytometry method with the software package Track Cells module, and Wound Healing Assay, and compared it with transwell migration and invasion assays.
+“We used HoloMonitor M4 digital holographic cytometry method with the HoloMonitor Cell Tracking software, and Wound Healing Assay, and compared it with transwell migration and invasion assays.
 The relative cell motilities were well correlated, and the HoloMonitor M4 yielded reproducible results that well-correlated with standard assays.
 Importantly, with the M4, we could conduct the experiments using just a few human melanoma cells in standard culture conditions.”

 What do you think about HoloMonitor’s future?

 “It is a strong tool for routine assays and tissues, and provides higher level analyses with single cell tracking.
 We gain a more complete appreciation of how heterogeneous primary cell cultures are, and how much information we lose by using population averages.
-I believe on of the unique strengths that HoloMonitor will provide in the future is the ability to observe very rare cell states and cell state transitions in heterogeneous populations.”
+I believe on of the unique strengths that HoloMonitor will provide in the future is the ability to observe very rare cell states and cell state transitions in heterogeneous populations,” Dr. Judson-Torres concludes.

-University of California, San Francisco (UCSF) and PHI have jointly created a regional Holographic Imaging Cytometry Center of Excellence headed by Dr. Robert Judson-Torres.
-Located at the UCSF Helen Diller Family Comprehensive Cancer Center, the Center’s activities focus on bringing the benefits of holographic cytometry and machine-learning to the UCSF research community, by providing education and technical support.
+University of California, San Francisco (UCSF) and PHI have jointly created a regional Holographic Imaging Cytometry Center of Excellence, headed by Dr. Judson-Torres and located at the UCSF Helen Diller Family Comprehensive Cancer Center.
+The Center’s activities focus on bringing the benefits of holographic cytometry and machine-learning to the UCSF research community, by providing education and technical support.